mongodb/mongodb-atlas-cli/README.md

 ```

 ### Pre-built Binaries

 Download the appropriate version for your platform from [mongocli releases](https://github.com/mongodb/mongocli/releases).
 Once downloaded, the binary can be run from anywhere.
 You don't need to install it into a global location.
 This works well for shared hosts and other systems where you don't have a privileged account.

-Ideally, you should install it somewhere in your PATH for easy use. `/usr/local/bin` is the most probable location.
+Ideally, you should place this binary somewhere in your `PATH` for easy use. `/usr/local/bin` is the most probable location.

 ### Build From Source